 This condition, which is related to arthritis, affects millions of Americans, predominantly women.
 Researchers are still struggling to identify what exactly causes fibromyalgia.

-But the condition causes pain throughout the body, including in the joints.
+However, the condition causes pain throughout the body, including in the joints.
 Along with joint pain, fibromyalgia can also cause fatigue and issues with both sleep and memory.

 What to do about joint pain

 If you’re experiencing pain in the joints, talk with your doctor about your symptoms.
 He or she can work to undercover the underlying cause of your pain, whether it’s an acute injury or a chronic condition, and offer treatment options.